rglatzer/GetDataProject/ReadMe.md

 - in the working directory is the downloaded data in a sub directory named /UCI HAR Dataset/
 - the R packages data.table and reshape2 have been installed

+**Running the script:**
 The script does not require any user interaction beyond starting it.
 The script will provide messages as to the status of reading and processing the UCI HAR data.

-Details of the transformations made by run_analysis.R script can be found in CodeBook.md

-The outcome of the script is that the tidy.txt file will be created in the working directory.
+The outcome of the script is that a file named tidy.txt will be created in the working directory.
+The file contains a tidy data set of mean of each mean and stardard deviation value in the test and train data sets.
+Details of the all the transformations made by run_analysis.R script can be found in CodeBook.md